Why the topic is material

-In fiscal 2017, every procedure is conducted based on guidelines in accordance with laws and regulations as well as in-house rules in the processes such as quality control of gas in LNG terminals, safety inspection of gas pipelines and supply facilities, as well as gas appliances at customers consented.
+In FY2020, all procedures were conducted based on guidelines in accordance with laws and regulations as well as in-house rules for processes such as quality control of gas in LNG terminals, safety inspection of gas pipelines and supply facilities, and safety inspection of gas appliances with customer consent.

 Specific actions taken regarding materiality

-To allow customers to receive our energy service without worry, we are working on maintaining the quality of city gas being supplied at high levels while ensuring stable gas supply and the safety of gas-processing and supply facilities.
+To ensure our customers receive our energy services without worry, we are focused on maintaining the high quality of the city gas we supply while ensuring the stability of our gas supply and the safety of gas-processing and supply facilities.

 Securing safety at customers' sites

 Facilitate systems to response to reports and prepare resources for dispatching in case of accidents and disasters 24 hours a day, 365 days a year.